samirzjadhav/100-days-of-code/log.md

 **Thoughts**: The idea is to understand CSS really well so that I don't have to wonder why things are behaving the way they are.

+### Day 8: May 4 2022,Wednesday

+**Today's Progress**: Continuing to learn CSS, today I learned about how different browsers affect styles.
+I also learned how setting explicit width/height affect different things and for instance where min/max width/height is what we should use.

+**Thoughts**: There's so much I need to learn.
+I am excited for more amazing css and html.